I continue my conversation with Josh Simmons this week, and we speak about frustrations, conventional wisdom and inspirations.

 Nicolas: I think it all ties in.
 That’s fantastic.

-Joshua: Yeah, I couldn’t agree more with that.
+Josh: Yeah, I couldn’t agree more with that.

 Nicolas: From your perspective as not really an outsider looking in, but as someone who’s not directly involved in eating and sleeping and breathing accessibility day-in, day-out, what would you say your perspective is on the conventional wisdom of web accessibility is?

-Joshua: Gosh.
+Josh: Gosh.
 From where I’m sitting, the conventional understanding of web accessibility is so spotty.
 I think there are the people out there who understand that something is not done until accessibility has been addressed.
 And I think that it’s unfortunately a minority, but you move further down the continuum and you have folks who understand that in the US at least you need to meet Section 508 standards in terms of accessibility.
 Otherwise you’re liable and vulnerable to lawsuits.
 And then there are the people who just don’t really know that at all and don’t realize that by creating websites and web applications that… That by creating something and putting it out in public there’s a responsibility that we have, especially when we’re doing it for government agencies or for commercial entities or any legal entity there’s a responsibility to put something out there that’s accessible.
 And so there’s a whole world of technology professionals out there who just not only aren’t on board in terms of the feeling that there’s a moral duty, but that don’t even understand the legal duty.
 So there’s this continuum of understanding and it’s so frustrating that understanding is so spotty.

 Gosh I’m sorry, I may have ranted and even ended off of point there.

 Nicolas: No, that’s good, I love you rambling and ranting because you’re taking interesting directions.

 Nicolas: What would you say is the number one reason most people fail to succeed with web accessibility?